Can Donald Trump and US change to make America great?

 The Democrats must accommodate if they want to remain relevant.
 Whether they feel cheated at the polls, whether they feel right in their beliefs, they are the clear minority.
 They didn’t just lose the presidency, they lost congress and lost support in every branch of government nationwide over the past eight years.
 This is a sign that America wants to go in a different way.
 It is now time for Republicans to make it or break it.
 It’s time for all of us to be Americans, not loyal party members.

 The burden is not just on the incoming administration and political parties.
 All of us, Americans, share the obligation to make American whole.
-Our own defensiveness destroy our chances.
+Our own defensiveness destroys our chances.
 We won't admit fault.
 We don't admit our weaknesses.
 We blame others without caring to understand the significance of our actions.
-The thems are fighting the us's.
+The "thems" are fighting the "us's".
 We all lose.

 Still, more than anything else, the onus is on Donald Trump.
 He now personifies America.
 He stands for what we need to be and how we need to act.
 He is our child's role model.

 Right now, despite the glow of inauguration and self-praise, he is failing in that role.
 The recent polls, regardless how he and his parrots spin it, reveal he is the most unpopular President-elect in recent American history.
 This is not a fluke.
 It is not fake news.
-Nor is it due to “media-bias”.
+Nor is it due to “media bias”.
 He is unpopular not because of his beliefs, for nobody really knows what those might be.
 It is his personality, his temperament.
 He has had many chances to remake himself and he refuses to do so.
 If he wants this country to come together, he must learn to get along with others.
 He must learn that much of the country perceives his behavior as brattish, bullyish, hateful, vindictive, boorish and downright sub-juvenile.

-While he fans love his tweets, the rest of America frets them.
+While his fans love his tweets, the rest of America frets them.
 They don’t see a man of strength, but a toddler in a Trump suit without impulse control.
 Worse, they see a man who loves himself more than he loves the country.
 They see a man who has tremendous potential but cannot tell the truth if his life were to depend upon it.

 America is indeed at crossroads.
-Never has this country had a president-elect who personifies such a “can-do” persona.
+Never has this country had a president-elect who personifies such a “can-do” personality?
+That attribute indeed provides the incentive to us all that we can overcome odds.
 But never has a man on the verge of taking over the reigns of power been so disrespected and disliked.
 Ironically, the man who makes millions on his “brand” is making billions of enemies worldwide which inure to America’s disadvantage.

 It’s not over.
 Donald Trump really can make it--if he wants.
 As the song kinda goes, “if he can make it there, he can make it anywhere”.
 Well, he made it in New York and he made it on the world stage against the greatest of odds.
-But now, once he takes the oath, he must make it his duty, not just his talk, about putting America first.
+But now, once he takes the oath, he must make it his duty, not just his talk, about putting America first and about bringing this nation together.

-For a man who has refused to relinquish his business, his oversized ego and his twitter account, putting America first—is--Donald Trump’s greatest challenge, of all.
+For a man who has refused to relinquish his business, his oversized ego and his twitter account, putting presidential first—is--Donald Trump’s greatest challenge, of all.